 As a result of several studies conducted in the nineteen fifties, the Conference decided to revise the 1946 Act.
 The basis given for that decision was that a maturing of thought on administrative procedure had occurred since 1946.
-The drafters of the 1961 Act explained that their goals were fairness to the parties involved and creation of procedure that is effective from the standpoint of government.4 The resulting 1961 Act also followed the model, not uniform, act approach, because "details must vary from state to state."
+The drafters of the 1961 Act explained that their goals were fairness to the parties involved and creation of procedure that is effective from the standpoint of government.
+The resulting 1961 Act also followed the model, not uniform, act approach, because "details must vary from state to state."
 The 1961 APA purposely included only "basic principles" and "essential major features."
 Some of those major principles were: requiring agency rulemaking for procedural rules; rulemaking procedure that provided for notice, public input and publication; judicial review of rules; guarantees of fundamental fairness in adjudications; and provision for judicial review of agency adjudication.
-Over one half of the states adopted the 1961 Act or large parts of it.5
+Over one half of the

-3 Those states, as identified in the preface to the 1961 Model State Administrative Procedure Act were: North Dakota, Wisconsin, North Carolina, Ohio, Virginia, California, Illinois, Pennsylvania, Missouri, Indiana.
+Those states, as identified in the preface to the 1961 Model State Administrative Procedure Act were: North Dakota, Wisconsin, North Carolina, Ohio, Virginia, California, Illinois, Pennsylvania, Missouri, Indiana.

-1 1946 Model State Administrative Procedure Act preface at 200.
+&lt;sup>1 1946 Model State Administrative Procedure Act preface at 200.

-2 Id. at 200
+&lt;sup>2 Id. at 200

-4 Preface to 1961 Model State Administrative Procedure Act.
+&lt;sup>4 Preface to 1961 Model State Administrative Procedure Act.